 We enforce our clients’ rights vigorously and with integrity.

-John Herman is a partner at Robbins Geller Rudman & Dowd LLP, the Chair of the Firm’s Intellectual Property Practice and manages the Firm’s Atlanta office.
+John Herman is a partner at Robbins Geller Rudman & Dowd LLP, the Chair of the Firm’s Intellectual Property and Technology Practice and manages the Firm’s Atlanta office.
 His practice focuses on complex civil litigation, with a particular emphasis on high technology matters.
-His experience includes securities, patent, antitrust, whistleblower and class action litigation.
+His experience includes securities, patent, antitrust, data breach, whistleblower and class action litigation.
 Herman also has significant first chair trial experience, handling numerous cases through verdict in both federal and state courts.

 Herman has worked on many noteworthy cases and successfully achieved favorable results for his clients.
 His notable cases include a recent derivative settlement of $60 million on behalf of Community Health Systems, as well as leading a team of attorneys enforcing the 3Com Ethernet patents, winning two jury trial victories in federal court.
 Herman also represented renowned inventor Ed Phillips in the landmark case of Phillips v.
 AWH Corp.
 He has represented the pioneers of mesh technology – David Petite, Edwin Brownrigg and SIPCO – in connection with their mesh technology portfolio.
 Herman has also worked on numerous class action cases, including acting as lead plaintiffs’ counsel in the Home Depot shareholder derivative action, which achieved landmark corporate governance reforms for investors.

 Herman has been recognized for his legal work by both his peers and legal publications.
 He serves on the Advisory Board of the Native American Intellectual Property Enterprise Council (“NAIPEC”) and is a Fellow of the Litigation Counsel of America.
 Herman was also voted by his peers as one of the leading intellectual property litigators in the Southeast.
 He has been named a Super Lawyer numerous times and was ranked on the “Top 100” Georgia Super Lawyers list.
 Additionally, he was listed as one of “Georgia’s Most Effective Lawyers” by Legal Trend magazine and was voted by peers as one of Atlanta Magazine’s 2017 Top Lawyers in Georgia.